Demystifying 3D Printer Specifications

 Let’s start by diving into some of the individual specs listed in the chart above:

-XY resolution is the most talked about specification for stereolithography (SLA) 3D printers.
+XY resolution is the most talked about specification for stereolithography (SLA) resin 3D printers.
 In many circumstances, it also happens to be the most useless.

 Typically, XY resolution is used to describe the details or features of a part.
 In the chart above, the XY resolution listed for this digital light processing (DLP)-SLA printer (25-80 microns) is amazing, but what does that number actually describe?